 How to become one

-You can work as a mobile plant operator without formal qualifications but you may need a licence to operate some machinery.
-You will probably get informal training on the job.
+You can work as a agricultural, forestry and horticultural plant operators plant operator without formal qualifications but you may need a licence to operate some machinery.
+You will probably get informal training on-the-job.

 See courses related to this occupation.